 In 2013, the Minnesota Paranormal Investigation Group was invited to investigate the Old Jail B&B and learned from the owners about the many reported sightings that included:

-- An old steamship captain, smoking a cigar and walking from one room to another.
+- Witnesses report an old steamship captain, smoking a cigar and walking from one room to another.

 - An old lady is seen and sometimes she's in the company of a young boy.